Online Joint Assortment-Inventory Optimization under MNL Choices: The Online Optimization Algorithm

 \end{restatable}

-With the confidence bounds above, a direct extension of the UCB algorithm would pick the inventory level $\tilde{\U}_{\ell}$ as follows:
+With the confidence bounds above, a direct extension of the UCB algorithm would pick the inventory level $\tilde{\U}_{t}$ for cycle $t$ as follows:

-Apparently, \Cref{lemma: coverage-probability} implies that $\tilde{R}(\U)$ upper bounds the true expected profit $R(\U; {\bv}, \bre)$ for all inventory levels $\U \in \setU$ with high probability.
-Moreover, the upper bound $\tilde{R}(\U)$ gradually approaches the corresponding true expected profit as the data size grows to infinity, since in the limit the confidence bounds $v_{i,\ell}^{\LCB}, v_{i,\ell}^{\UCB}$'s all converge to the true values of the attraction parameters.
-So we can expect the decision $\tilde{\U}_{\ell}$ to converge to the clairvoyant optimal decision $\U^*$ in \eqref{equ-define-ustar} as $\ell$ grows.
-Thus \Cref{equ-policy-ucb-primal} would give a reasonable UCB algorithm if we could implement it in practice.
+Apparently, \Cref{lemma: coverage-probability} implies that $\tilde{R}(\U)$ as defined in \eqref{equ-policy-ucb-primal} upper bounds the true expected profit $R(\U; {\bv}, \bre)$ for any inventory level $\U \in \setU$ with high probability.
+Moreover, the upper bound $\tilde{R}(\U)$ approaches the corresponding true expected profit as the data size grows to infinity, since in the limit the confidence bounds $v_{i,t}^{\LCB}, v_{i,t}^{\UCB}$'s all converge to the true values of the attraction parameters.
+So we can expect the decision $\tilde{\U}_{t}$ to converge to the clairvoyant optimal decision $\U^*$ in \eqref{equ-define-ustar} as $t$ grows.
+Thus, \eqref{equ-policy-ucb-primal} would give a reasonable UCB algorithm if we could implement it in practice.

-Unfortunately, the optimization problem in \eqref{equ-policy-ucb-primal} is generally intractable except in extreme cases.
+Unfortunately, the optimization problem in \eqref{equ-policy-ucb-primal} is generally intractable, except in extreme cases.
 This is because the expected profit $R(\U; \tilde{\bv}, \bre)$, as a function of the value $\tilde{\bv}$ of attraction parameters, is generally highly complex, so maximizing it over the values of the attraction parameters within the confidence bounds is very difficult.
-This is a particularly grave challenge noting that the evaluation and optimization of $R(\U; \tilde{\bv}, \bre)$ at even a single $\tilde{\bv}$ value is already very difficult \citep{aouad2018greedy,aouad2022stability}.
+This is a particularly grave challenge noting that the evaluation and optimization of $R(\U; \tilde{\bv}, \bre)$ at even a single $\tilde{\bv}$ value is already difficult \citep{aouad2018greedy,aouad2022stability}.
 Because of this computational intractability, directly following \Cref{equ-policy-ucb-primal} is not practical for general online assortment-inventory decision-making.